 The Divine Victim?

-Many researchers believe that many of the facts seem to portray a well planned assassination organised Rufus’s younger brother, the future Henry I, but there seems to be a more chilling explanation.
+Many researchers believe that many of the facts seem to portray a well-planned assassination organised by Rufus’s younger brother, the future Henry I, but there seems to be a more chilling explanation.

 The idea of the Divine Victim was a widespread pagan belief that lasted well into the Christian era.
 The King is seen as a deity, who when called upon was expected to give his life and his blood to rejuvenate the earth.
 Rufus openly scoffed at Christianity and that on the day he died, he made several remarks that indicated foreknowledge of his death.